kirbysayshi/file-similarity/README.md

 Score files within a directory based on how similar their contents are.
 Works as a CLI tool or library!
 Uses an algorithm similar to [`comm`](https://linux.die.net/man/1/comm) for [speed](#speed).

+Use this tool to determine where, in your large code base, there might be excessive duplication of code.

+Scores are between `0` (no lines match between the files) and `1` (lines, after normalization, completely match).
+When comparing files, this tool normalized the lines by trimming whitespace, removing empty lines, and sorting.
+This means that two files _could_ receive a score of `1` (completely equal) but have differing whitespace or line order.
+Generally this isn't a problem.

 Usage (library)
 -----------